Anna Parkina

-Anna Parkina (born 1979) is a Russian artist who lives and works in Moscow.
+Anna Parkina (Russian: Анна Паркина; born 1979) is a Russian artist who lives and works in Moscow.
 She uses collage as her key artistic method but also works in a variety of media, including performance, sculpture and video.

 Education

 Parkina graduated from the University of Paris VIII in 2002 and was an intern at the Art Center College of Design in Pasadena, California, in 2005, where she worked with American artist Mike Kelley and musician Mayo Thompson.
 Parkina graduated from the Ecole des Beaux-Arts, Paris, in 2006.

 Career

 Between 2003 and 2006 Parkina maintained an apartment-based gallery in Paris where she ran one-day shows, conferences, and performances.
 In 2004 she founded Tramway Editions that specializes in publishing experimental journals and books by artists.
 In 2005 Parkina had one of her first solo shows in Germany at Galerie Meerrettich in Berlin that went by the title Zapovednik, on which she also launched a book of the same name.